top of page

 - Carl Jung

 Outside of our modern age of technology, where man did and still does not have so much 'control' over the natural world and lived closer to everything and more obviously at the mercy of natural forces, it was plainly and often painfully apparent that man could not control his world, his destiny or his fate.
-In this more original, primitive environment, man recognized, believed in, and sought to be in harmony with, a great God or gods and lived with a fear of the 'Devil' or nature spirits and feared them if he violated their laws.
+In this more original, primitive environment, man recognized, believed in, and sought to be in harmony with a great God or gods.
+He lived with a fear of the 'Devil' or nature spirits and feared them if he violated their laws.

-More recently, in our so-called 'New Age' we have become ‘Godless’, especially in the West (and in whatever part of the world that is touched by the technology of the west).
-We no longer feel ourselves at the mercy of God, or a superior force or 'Law' that we must supplicate or be in accord with.
+More recently, in our so-called 'New Age', we have become ‘Godless’, especially in the West (and in whatever part of the world that is touched by the technology of the West).
+We no longer feel ourselves at the mercy of God or a superior force or 'Law' that we must supplicate or be in accord with.
 We no longer stand in humble awe of the mystery of our own or another's fate.
 We naively believe that we control our fate and our destiny.
-We say we can ‘do our own thing . . .’
+We believe we can ‘do our own thing . . .’

-Western culture is lived from behind the insulated walls of houses and cars, easily available food, endless amounts of information, quickly changing news, discoveries and fashions; we are no longer are enmeshed in the idea of fate and what it represents.
-We don't have many stories about it and we don't educate our children concerning fate.
+Lived from behind the insulated walls of houses and cars, easily available food, endless amounts of information, and quickly changing news, discoveries, and fashions, we are no longer enmeshed in the idea of fate and what it represents.
+We don't have many stories about it and don't educate our children about fate.
 We lack an understanding of this great ancient principle and rarely consider it.
-We do not recognize the great Mystery in which we live and the slender thread by which we hang within it.
+As a result, we do not recognize the great Mystery in which we live and the slender thread by which we hang within it.
 We feast our attention on the daily news, eating the easily available fast food of our 'popular' culture.

 We confuse true heroes with celebrities.
-We burn mere incense with our medical treatments, addressing the symptoms of our diseases with drugs and surgeries, instead of identifying and removing the causes that produced them.
-Our western medical system is now the third leading cause of death in the western world.
-'The maxim of Hippocrates to physicians to 'First do no harm' has been forgotten.
-We have become so used to the stench of our sickness (and how we treat it) that we don't even notice anymore.
+We burn mere incense with our medical treatments, addressing the symptoms of our diseases with drugs and surgeries instead of identifying and removing the causes that produced them.
+Our medical system is now the third leading cause of death in the Western world.
+'The maxim of Hippocrates to physicians to 'First do no harm' has been violated and forgotten.
+We have become so used to the stench of our sickness (and how we treat it) that we don't even notice the smell anymore.

 Tragedy and the tragic nature of all things, an ancient 'truth' of life, has been forgotten, and with this forgetting comes the rise of what I call - 'New Age' thinking (thinking based on the fundamental assumption that individuals can determine their own destiny and control their life).
 This is a basic teaching of the New Age.
 Many have heard about, ’The Secret': . . .
 It postulates the theory of attraction.
-Thoughts work like magnets, attracting what we want through our vibration .
-In this way, the Law of Attraction establishes that we have the power to achieve everything we truly set our minds to,” ”Everyone has the ability to create their own reality and that our thoughts can become things or Reality.”
+Thoughts work like magnets, attracting what we want through our vibration.
+In this way, the Law of Attraction establishes that we have the power to achieve everything we truly set our minds to,” ”Everyone can create their own reality.
+Our thoughts can become things or solidify into Reality.”

-People are encouraged in countless workshops and self-help books to create their own reality, to manifest their desires and to visualize down to the last detail what it is they seek to attain.
-It is thought that if you can see or imagine it, if you can visualize it, you can create it and it will become reality.
+In countless workshops and self-help books, people are encouraged to create their own reality, manifest their desires, and visualize down to the last detail what they seek to attain.
+It is thought that if you can see or imagine it, if you can visualize it, you can create it, and it will become reality.

 A view of life as controllable lies at the basis of such thinking.
-I would agree, that in a petri dish or laboratory, or with a calibrated machine, this approach might be appropriate, but life is not such a machine.
-Of course, there are some aspects of life that can be controlled and measured.
+I agree that this approach might be appropriate in a petri dish or laboratory or with a calibrated machine, but life is not such a machine.
+Of course, some aspects of life can be controlled and measured.
 But the vast majority of life is out of our control.
-One would certainly agree if they had ever been in an earthquake, tsunami, riot, had a terrible accident, sickness or experienced the chaos of war.
+One would certainly agree if they had ever been in an earthquake, tsunami, or riot, had a terrible accident, sickness, or experienced the chaos of war.

-I suggest that a consideration of the ancient ideas of Fate and Tragedy offer a more wholesome, inclusive and humbling truth, a truth that offers a glimpse of the 'nature' of Reality, which is something that cannot be escaped or denied.
+I suggest that considering the ancient ideas of Fate and Tragedy offers a more wholesome, inclusive, and humbling truth.
+This truth offers a glimpse of the 'nature' of Reality, which cannot be escaped or denied.

-It is critically important to observe the nature of Reality so we may conform and harmonize ourselves with it, merely attempt to shape it to our desires.
-Otherwise, we may waste our life struggling against something which we cannot change; indeed, this is the very reason that ancient civilizations sought to conform themselves with God or superior powers of life.
+It is critically important to observe the nature of Reality so we may conform and harmonize with it.
+Otherwise, we may waste our lives struggling against something we cannot change; indeed, this is the very reason that ancient civilizations sought to conform themselves to God or superior powers of life.

-There is an intriguing story of Lawrence of Arabia that places the modern idea of controlling one's reality against the ancient idea of tragedy and fate; it is supposedly a true story; related in Lawrence's autobiography: The Seven Pillars of Wisdom.
-It is a story that contrasts what I am calling - 'New Age,' 'positive' thinking’) with the view of ancient cultures throughout the world.
+There is an intriguing story about Lawrence of Arabia that places the modern idea of controlling one's reality against the ancient idea of tragedy and fate; it is supposedly a true story related to Lawrence's autobiography, The Seven Pillars of Wisdom.
+It is a story that contrasts what I am calling - 'New Age,' 'positive' thinking) with that of ancient cultures throughout the world.

 "IT IS WRITTEN"